everledger/fabkit/README.md

 CONFIGTX_PROFILE_NETWORK=OneOrgOrdererEtcdRaft
 ```

-Then simply run the network with a single organisation:
+Then simply run the network with a single organization:

 ```bash
 ./run.sh network start